tedbow/waterwheel/modules/waterwheel_json_schema/README.md

 particular serializer.

-In order to serialize the Schema Object, the serializer must be able to support implementations of the Drupal\waterwheel_json_schema\Schema\SchemaInterface class.
+In order to serialize the Schema Object, the serializer must be able to support implementations of the Drupal\schemata\Schema\SchemaInterface class.
 At this time, the only serializer support for Schemata is within this project, you can see an example of this in the packaged submodule **JSON Schema**.